longo-andrea/100-days-of-code/log.md

 - Today I learned how Vue directives work, and some examples of them, like v-text and v-html (I think that are useless).
 Then I studied custom directives, how to make own directives and how to pass values to them.

 **Thoughts:** Tomorrow I'll start the section about filters and mixins.

+### Day 75: December 16, 2019

+**Today's Progress**:
+- Today I learned about Vue filters and mixins.
+Filters can allow us to make filter, for some properties (like reversing a text), but have some limits, so I got that computed property are often a better choice.
+Mixins are a good way to share blocks of code between components, without code repetiotion.

+**Thoughts:** Tomorrow I'll start the section about filters and mixins.